lilianwaweru/Quotes/README.md

 # Quotes
-This is an angular app that will ......
+This is an angular app that will enable a user to add or view a quote.the user can also vote for a quote.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

+## Author

 ## Development server